Automated Salesforce Documentation

 Not everything in Salesforce is in scope for SOX.
 Your auditors probably don’t care about marketing operations, for example, because marketing operations typically don’t touch revenue data.

-The problem is that unless you have a comprehensive documentation of the customizations and dependencies in your Org — something that’s virtually impossible in all but the smallest businesses — you can’t fully know what’s a material change that’s in scope for SOX, and what isn’t.
+The problem is that unless you have a comprehensive documentation of the customizations and dependencies in your Org — something that’s virtually impossible in all but the smallest businesses — you can’t fully know what’s a material change that’s in scope for Salesforce SOX Compliance, and what isn’t.

 See what's in scope for SOX